JanHerca/urantiapedia/output/wikijs/en/help/github_studyaids_markdown.md

 ### Structure of study aids on Urantiapedia

-If you are a “Chief Editor” and will be using the GitHub platform, study aids should be saved in these GitHub project folders: `/output/wikijs/en/article` for English study aids, `/output/wikijs/es/article` for Spanish study aids, etc.
+If you are a “Editor-in-Chief” and will be using the GitHub platform, study aids should be saved in these GitHub project folders: `/output/wikijs/en/article` for English study aids, `/output/wikijs/es/article` for Spanish study aids, etc.

 As you can see we use the same folders for articles as for study aids.
 This is done so that all the works (other than books) made by the same author are gathered in the same project folder.